-- What is the general tone of the journal entries generated in our class? - What are the concerns or worries expressed? - Why was the young person sent to the U.S.? - How long do you think it took the young person in the story to see his or her parents again?
+- What is the general tone of the journal entries generated in our class? - What are the concerns or worries expressed? - How long do you think it took the child in the story to see his or her parents again?

 Activity 4: Teacher Explanation